Tips and advice

 Public EV charge point

-While it might be more difficult to charge an electric car if you don’t have a private off-street parking space, it’s not technically illegal to run across the pavement from your charger to your car, depending on the local authority.
+While it can be trickier to charge an electric car if you don’t have a private off-street parking space, it’s not technically illegal to run a cable across the pavement from your charger to your car, although some local authorities have rules surrounding the practice.
+This charging method can create a trip-hazard for pedestrians and you may be liable for any injuries that occur.

-If you do decide to run a charging cable across the pavement, you'll need to ensure the cable is long enough to reach without using an extension.
+If you do decide to run a cable without a cross-pavement charging solution, you'll need to ensure the cable is long enough to reach without using an extension.
 Using an extension lead is a fire hazard.
-It may also be wise to place a protective anti-trip cover over the cable where it crosses a public right of way.
+It is also wise to place a protective anti-trip cover over the cable where it crosses the pavement.

 It’s also not recommended to charge your EV through a traditional three-prong socket in your home as charging is extremely slow – some EVs with bigger batteries will take over 24 hours to fully recharge.
 Many manufacturers see this is a last-resort method.

-To use most of these points you will likely need to bring your own cable, and the charging speeds will vary depending on the power available to the area.
+To use most of these points you will almost always need to bring your own cable, and the charging speeds will vary depending on the power available to the area.

 Charging at the supermarket